 A Camaro is featured as the official pace car of the speedway, because of Chevrolet's relationship with SMI® over the years.
 White areas, along with text and logo elements in the design, have a matte finish.
 The base colors of the car have a reflective, color-chrome finish.

 Souvenir trailers would be parked outside the stadium along with other vendors.
 These could also be used across the country at other events.
 They could advertise at events like the PRI (Performance Racing Industry) trade show, season banquets, outings, and other events in the industry.

 A fan site called, "Save The Speedway," was founded in 2005 as a grass-roots movement to reopen the racetrack.
 Their content is really interesting, and they already have a big following.
 If you are interested in learning more about that, you should definitely check out SaveTheSpeedway.net.
 I would also like to shout-out to, Mod Squad Racing Media, as they were a big help.
 They visited the speedway in 2017, and took many high-resolution photos.
 I appreciate them for graciously allowing me to access their gallery.
 The photos aided with the signage, and other aspects of the property, used for this project.

-Every diehard motorsport fan would be curious, and want to come witness history at the, "birthplace of NASCAR" with their favorite stars racing on haloed ground.
+Every diehard motorsport fan would be curious, and want to come witness history at the, "Birthplace of NASCAR."
 If the speedway made a comeback, you could definitely count me in to buy a ticket.

 I'd love to know what you think of the ideas presented.
 Let me know what your thoughts are!